-“Inisha Nunka" (Grandmothers Mother Earth) is preserved pristine rainforest in the middle of the Ecuadorian rainforest.
-Among the Shuar not all ancestral territory remains untouched.
-Often families have to sell their ancestral lands in order to make ends meet.
-Emergency healthcare, education needs, and basic living costs often force families to sell their lands for way below market value.
-This is a vicious cycle across the Amazon region that results from racist economic policies, a history of colonization, and it is a CONTRIBUTING FACTOR TO CLIMATE CHANGE!
+“Inisha Nunka" (Grandmother's Mother Earth) is an ecological reserve in the Ecuadorian rainforest.
+Among the Shuar, not all ancestral territory maintains their biodiversity and ecosystem services.
+Often, families have to sell their ancestral lands to make ends meet.
+Emergency healthcare, education needs, and basic living costs usually force families to sell their land for significantly below market value.
+This is a vicious cycle across the Amazon region that results from racist economic policies and a history of colonization.

 Secretaría de Gestión y Desarrollo de Pueblos y Nacionalidades